matterholt/working_date_apis/README.md

 get more familiar working with backends tech.

-## GOAL
+## TASKS

-### Stage 1
+1. basic routing

+2. path params

+3. query params

-send a date as a url param, and will return the dates that are associated with the path
+1. send a date as a url param, and will return the dates that are associated with the path

+2. multiple routes

+3. create a REST API

+4. return static files html/css/js

+5.

 ## FLASK